VoiceoverPete: Political positions

 Accetturo is an advocate for free speech online.
 In a YouTube video where he spoke to a crowd of his followers, Accetturo expressed disdain towards tech corporations like Facebook, stating "our data is mined like toilet paper."
 He is against the European Union directive, Article 13, stating that it would threaten internet freedom and the community surrounding internet memes.

 Presidential candidacy

 On April 12, 2019, Accetturo filed with the Federal Election Commission (FEC) under the name Sir Voice Over Pete, running as the candidate for the ACE Party.
-He had previously announced his bid on February 18, 2019.
+He had previously announced his bid on February 18, 2019, through a YouTube video.

 When asked for the reason behind his presidential bid, he told The Washington Post that he "would like to see a party of common sense" and that he would remove gridlock for two years, "and then we can go back to the inefficiency that we have today."
 He also stated that he wants to advocate for content creators who are stifled by social media platforms.